Council 2023

 Jeff Montgomery

 Jeff is a 22-year Forces Veteran, where he first discovered the thrill of skydiving.
-He served with several Skydiving Display Teams travelling all over the UK and abroad for several years and gained his Instructor Qualifications during this time.
+He served with several Skydiving Display Teams traveling all over the UK and abroad for several years and gained his Instructor Qualifications during this time.
 He then spent 10 years delivering Skydiving Adventurous Training Courses at several Joint Services Adventurous Training Centres such as Netheravon, Northern Ireland & Cyprus.

 Vice Presidents